 5. Who and/or what inspires your work?

 I’m inspired by many sources, lots of topics interest me from politics to social anthropology, so basically observations of human interaction.
-Our internal dialogues; aspirations; contradictions and all the messy stuff – all endlessly fascinate.
+Our internal dialogues; aspirations; contradictions and all the messy stuff – all endlessly fascinating.
 Other artists work are always a joy to admire, either online or preferably in person.

 6. What role does art play in your life?
 How does it change the way you view the world?